I welcome comments and constructive criticism, and will answer questions.

 Method #1: *Cockpit and Bulkheads: don't glue the cockpit tub to the bulkhead in front of it, as the instructions indicate.
 Put the bulkhead in separately, then sand the front wall of the cockpit tub down to about 1mm.
 Then glue the cockpit assembly as high up and far forward as possible.
 Keep checking the fit along with the rear bulkhead (which is attached to the wing assembly).

-*Main Wheel Wells: These parts have to be completely pushed down into their spot.
-Then, when glueing the wings together, make sure that the well assemblies don't push it out of shape.
+*Main Wheel Wells: The photo-etched and plastic parts have to be completely pushed down into their spot.
+Then, when gluing the wings together, make sure that the well assemblies don't push it out of shape.

 *Belly: The fuselage rear of the wing attachment point is slightly out of shape and affects the wing attachment.
 It tends to end up rather V-shaped instead of slightly rounded like it should be.
 For that the best thing to do is to make a bulkhead or two in order to keep the correct shape.